Insurance Coverage

 • If your injury is the result of a motor vehicle accident, make sure to bring your Manitoba Public Insurance bodily injury claim number to your first appointment.

 • Have you recently had a hip or knee replacement?
-You may be eligible for Government of Manitoba funding to cover the cost of your physiotherapy after your surgery.
+The Government of Manitoba may cover the cost of your physiotherapy at our clinic after your surgery.
+We direct bill the government for you.
 Learn more here.

-Plus, physiotherapy actually reduces the cost of healthcare to the tax payer.
-By ensuring people rehabilitate quickly from their injury, or manage safely at home with their health condition, physiotherapy reduces:
+And don't feel bad about asking for more government spending.
+We should all be aware: physiotherapy actually reduces the cost of healthcare to the tax payer.
+By ensuring people recover quickly from their injury, or manage safely at home with their health condition, physiotherapy reduces:

 • Trips to the emergency room, urgent care, and to family doctors